MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 1. Match the **Attribute Name** from sample data to the **Attribute Type** as appropriate.
 In this sample, the data attributes you’ll change are **InvoiceValue**, **Resource**, **StartTimestamp**, **EndTimestamp**, **CaseId**, and **ActivityName**.

-    When you're finished, the attribute mapping should look like the following screenshot.
+    When you finish, the attribute mapping should look like the following screenshot.

     :::image type="content" source="media/process-mining-tutorial/attribute-table.png" alt-text="Screenshot of the attribute mapping.":::

 1. Select **Save and analyze**.
 The analysis might take a few minutes to run.

-When the analysis process is complete, you’ll see a process map and a dashboard with other insights about your process.
-On the dashboard, you can view many metrics that will help you analyze your process.
+When the analysis process is complete, you see a process map and a dashboard with other insights about your process.
+On the dashboard, you can view many metrics that can help you analyze your process.
 To learn how to analyze the process map and metrics, go to [Visualize and gain insights from processes in the process mining capability](process-mining-visualize.md).

 :::image type="content" source="media/process-mining-tutorial/process-map-dash.png" alt-text="Screenshot of the process map and dashboard.":::

 ## Analyze a process

 Let’s take the analysis of our process beyond KPIs.
-We'll use the Power Automate Process Mining desktop app, where you can edit and analyze your processes created in the process mining capability.
+We use the Power Automate Process Mining desktop app, where you can edit and analyze your processes created in the process mining capability.

 1. From the command bar of the analytics report page, select **Download Process Mining app** to download it.